ardanlabs/gotraining/topics/profiling/README.md

 ## Profiling Code

-We can use the go tooling in conjunction with the Graph Visualization Tools and Ghostscript.
-These tools will allow us to graph the profiles we create.
+We can use the go tooling to inspect and profile our programs.
+Profiling is more of a journey and detective work.
+It requires some understanding about the application and expectations.
+The profiling data in and of itself is just raw numbers.
+We have to give it meaning and understanding.

 ## Installing Tools